rayhook/messenger-6877/README.md

 \q
 ```

-Update db.js to connect with your local PostgreSQL set up.
-The [Sequelize documentation](https://sequelize.org/master/manual/getting-started.html) can help with this.

-Create a .env file in the server directory and add your session secret (this can be any string):
+Create a .env file in the server directory and add your session secret:

 ```
 SESSION_SECRET = "your session secret"
 ```

-In the server folder, install dependencies and then seed the database:
+In the server directory, install dependencies and then seed the database:

 ```
 cd server
 npm install
-npm run seed

 ```

 In the client folder, install dependencies: